Admissions Policies and Procedures

 Additional information about current transfer admission deadlines, credential requirements and notification dates can be found on the undergraduate admissions website.

 Note: Deadlines are subject to change at any time.
-Visit http://www.sc.edu/admissions for the most up-to-date information.
+The most up-to-date information can be viewed on the undergraduate admissions website.

 All applicants for transfer admission must be eligible to return to the last institution attended as a degree-seeking student.